MrDhar/Lily/README.md

 ### Offline SQL Editor for Android

-A dark, macOS-inspired SQLite workspace built for writing SQL, exploring databases, inspecting results, and practicing SQL — directly on Android.
+A SQLite workspace built for writing SQL, exploring databases, inspecting results, and practicing SQL — directly on Android.

 <div align="center">